NADRA Embraces Massive Digital Transformation, Gender Parity: Chairman - UrduPoint

 Malik informed that there were around one billion people living in the world without any citizenship registration or document.
 He proposed that the country should focus on adopting universal database coverage to cover all its population under a unified national database.

-He added that the authority, by recruiting additional number of women, reduced the gender gap among its employees from 4.3 to 1.9 per cent, and there were over 100 NADRA centers with a female in-charge.
+He said that the authority, by recruiting additional number of women, reduced the gender gap among its employees from 4.3 to 1.9 percent, and there were over 100 NADRA centres with a female in-charge.

 Malik said, "NADRA has made its employment procedure online to ensure transparency and merit.
 The authority has also disqualified 63 applicants for attempting to influence the recruitment process through political intervention.